-For more information on using multiple conditions in a rule, see Section 2.2.2, "Using Multiple Conditions," on page 40. - 7 In the Actions section, select one of the following: - Activate Role: Select this option to specify a name for the role.
+6 (Conditional) To add multiple conditions, repeat Step 5.
+For more information about using multiple conditions in a rule, see Section 2.2.2, "Using Multiple Conditions," on page 40.

+- 7 In the Actions section, select one of the following: - Activate Role: Select this option to specify a name for the role.
 If you are creating a role that needs to be injected into an HTTP header, use the capitalization format that the Web server expects. - Activate Selected Role: Select this option to obtain the role value from an external source.